When your supervisor tells you to hire 60 co-op students for the fall 2017 term, what goes through your mind?

 As a former co-op student herself, BSc ’16, she knew how to recruit the best talent.
 King posted jobs at 15 post-secondary schools across Canada, screened 300 applicants, conducted 150 interviews and ended up with 58 of the best co-op students in Canada.

 Thirty-five students on this co-op dream team were hired from the University of Waterloo.

 Affectionately dubbed "a co-op army" by King, the student team was hired to help launch the Dovetale project, a new digital infrastructure for patient care at St. Joe's.
-This fully integrated, safe and secure information solution places all of a patient’s information in one location.
-Patients only need to tell their full story once, and all caregivers see that same information.
+This fully integrated, safe and secure information solution will place all of a patient’s information in one location.
+Patients will only need to tell their full story once, and all caregivers will see that same information.
 This move will make St. Joe's a fully electronic hospital, one of only eight in Canada with this level of technology today.

 St. Joe's officially flipped the switch to a digital state on December 2, 2017 at 2:00 a.m.
 But the work of the co-op students didn't end once the system was live.
 There were six weeks of 24-hour support provided following the launch, with some shifts staffed by co-op students.

 King says the co-op team has been up for the challenge, even with some work happening after 5:00 p.m.
 "It’s not always ideal, and they don’t get a desk and an office at times, but they've been so flexible throughout all of this," she says.